mongodb-js/devtools-shared/packages/mongodb-runner/README.md

 ## Example usage

 > Note: Version 5 of mongodb-runner is a full re-write.
 Many things work
-> differently in previous versions.
+> differently in version 5 and above.

 ```bash
 $ npx mongodb-runner start -t sharded